Tech-at-DU/Flask-Playlister/P03-Creating-A-Playlist/content.md

 > [action]
 >
-> Add the following to `app.py` in place of your existing import:
+> Add the following to `app.py` in place of your existing Flask import:
 >
 ```python
 from flask import Flask, render_template, request, redirect, url_for